Can You Control Thoughts

 If you’d like to know more, please get in touch.

-If you’d like to explore another common belief, please click on the button below.
+If you’d like to explore another common belief, please follow this link.

 You cannot choose or control what you think about or when you think it.